isabella232/Acrolinx-Installer-for-AEMaaCS/README.md

 # Acrolinx-Installer-for-AEMaaCS

-## Steps for adding Acrolinx to AEM as a Cloud Service
+## Steps for Adding Acrolinx to AEMaaCS

 Follow this step-by-step guide to integrate Acrolinx to your existing code repository.

-## Adding Acrolinx module
+## Adding the Acrolinx Module

 - Create a clone of your Cloud Manager's Git repository.
-- Copy the Acrolinx module from this repository to root directory of the cloud manager code.
+- Copy the Acrolinx module from this repository to the root directory of the cloud manager code.
 - Update  **/acrolinx/pom.xml**

-  - Replace the parent pom section with your parent&#39;s pom details, as shown below:
+  - Replace the parent pom section with your parent's pom details, as shown below:

   ```xml
   <!-- Replace with your parent project details-->